Ruth Westheimer, MD Appointed the Country's First Loneliness Ambassador

 Beyond the pandemic, technology also contributes to an increasing alienation, particularly among seniors.

-“Even though the statistics show that there are more older adults using electronics than ever before, the fact of the matter is that a lot of older adults—especially those with dementia—lack the facility and knowledge to use a computer or smartphone, and that further cuts them off from the outside world,” neuropsychologist Neil H. Pliskin, a professor of clinical psychiatry and neurology at the University of Illinois School of Medicine, told Psychiatrist.com in an interview earlier this year.
+“Even though the statistics show that there are more older adults using electronics than ever before, the fact of the matter is that a lot of older adults—especially those with dementia—lack the facility and knowledge to use a computer or smartphone and that further cuts them off from the outside world,” neuropsychologist Neil H. Pliskin, a professor of clinical psychiatry and neurology at the University of Illinois School of Medicine, told Psychiatrist.com in an interview earlier this year.

 Pliskin said that the potential isolating effects of technological challenges go beyond a misunderstanding of how to interact on social media platforms.
 For example, psychotherapy largely transitioned to virtual sessions during COVID.
 While having instant access to mental health resources was generally a positive development, some older patients struggled to understand how to use virtual therapy, thus missing out on an effective means of support and connection.

 Additionally, Pliskin said it’s not uncommon for isolated patients to spend their days parked in front of a TV set.
-The sedentary nature and lack of interaction associated with tube time can be psychologically and cognitively detrimental.
+The passive nature and lack of interaction associated with tube time can be psychologically and cognitively detrimental.

 New York State of Mind

 According to Hochul, Westheimer will help older adults and all New Yorkers cope with feeling left out and forgotten.
-The governor said that New York State is additional taking steps to develop age-friendly communities and build a more robust system of mental health care.
+The governor said that New York State is taking additional steps to develop age-friendly communities and build a more robust system of mental health care.
 She added that the New York State Office for the Aging (NYSOFA) is now working with the state Department of Health to recommend age-friendly policies to influence community development, transportation, and other support for all New Yorkers to participate socially as they age.

 “As New York works to fight the loneliness epidemic, some help from honorary Ambassador Ruth Westheimer may be just what the doctor ordered,” the governor said.